-Accounts receivable are recorded as revenue and are recognized in accordance with the Company's revenue recognition policy and bear interest.
-Most of our clients pay timely, which results in little to no interest.
-The Company maintains an allowance for doubtful accounts for estimated losses inherent in its accounts receivable portfolio.
+Accounts receivable are recorded as revenue and are recognized in accordance with the Company's revenue recognition policy.
+The Company maintains an allowance for credit losses inherent in its accounts receivable portfolio.
 In establishing the required allowance, management considers historical losses adjusted to take into account current market conditions and customers' financial condition, the amount of receivables in dispute, and the current receivables aging and current payment patterns.
-The Company reviews its allowance for doubtful accounts monthly.
+The Company reviews its allowance for losses quarterly.
 Past-due balances over 30 days and over a specified amount are reviewed individually for collectability.
 Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.